Love Coupons from the Lord - Crosswalk the Devotional - June 7

 The problem doesn't lie in the sentiment, it's in the redemption.
 Flipping fondly through the long lost book, I plucked out a coupon for a 30-minute massage and excitedly approached the one from whom the much-appreciated thought originated.

 Body language is an amazing thing.
 Val said nothing, but her facial expression told me I might as well have been expired yogurt.
-Her lips didn't move, but I very clearly heard the following paragraph thunder between my ears:
+Her lips didn't move, but I very clearly heard her brain say:

 And there it is.
 Something that had been designed to show her love to me had turned into something that demonstrated my perceived lack of love for her.
 Um, how did that happen?
 Stupid coupons.
-Back into the junk drawer until you’re more convenient to my wife – maybe on our twentieth anniversary getaway trip… in 2018.
+Back into the junk drawer until you're more convenient to my wife – once the kids are out of the house.

 So, in need of unconditional promises I could count on, I pulled out the old concordance seeking out scriptures about which I could pray: "Look what I found.
 Do you think I could redeem this tonight?"